andrewtat/image-slider/README.md

 # jQuery Image Slider

-## Overview

-This is an image slider that is responsive and handles both vertical and horizontal images.
+This is an image slider that is responsive and handles centering of both vertical and horizontal images.

+A few quick notes...

+* Currently, the actual transition is done by jQuery's show and hide methods.
+* Place sample or test images into the `images/` directory.